rantropov/RealTimeBidding/Thesis/OnlineAdvertising.rst

 .. date::2016-Jan-20
 Technique
 ^^^^^^^^^
-Use gradient boosting decision tree to predict the landscape distribution, also make decision of budget strategy.
+Use gradient boosting decision tree to predict the landscape distribution, also make decision of events.

 **Challenge**